 Abdel Mohsin Al-Qattan

-From the early 1980s, Al-Qattan began his active involvement in social, charitable and developmental work.
-He was one of the founders of the Welfare Association, Palestine’s governor in the Arab Fund for Social and Economic Development, and member of the Board of Trustees of the American University in Beirut.
-Al-Qattan supported many Palestinian and Arab students in their university studies, and provided support to many organizations such as the Centre for Arab Unity Studies, the Ahmad Bahaa Edin Foundation, the Institute for Palestine Studies, Birzeit University, and many other institutions.
+From the early 1970s, Al-Qattan began his active involvement in social, charitable and developmental work.
+He was one of the founders of the Institute for Palestine Studies and Taawon - Welfare Association, served as Palestine’s governor at the Arab Fund for Social and Economic Development, and member of the Board of Trustees of the American University of Beirut.
+Al-Qattan supported many Palestinian and Arab students and many other organizations including the Centre for Arab Unity Studies, the Ahmad Bahaa Edin Foundation, Birzeit University, The Palestinian Center for Policy Research & Strategic Studies - Masarat, and many others.

 In spite of his successful business career, Al-Qattan was deeply involved in Palestinian and Arab politics.
 He represented his people on several international visits, accompanying Ahmed Al-Shuqairi to China in 1964 and supporting the PLO in its infancy in Kuwait.
 In 1969, during the Palestine National Council meeting held in Cairo, he was elected Speaker, a post he would resign from a few days later after the PLO factions refused to agree to a unified command of the organization’s military and financial assets.
 This marked the end of his direct involvement in politics, although he remained a member of the PNC until resigning, along with his friends Edward Said and Ibrahim Abu Lughod, in 1990 in protest at the PLO’s support of Saddam Hussein’s invasion of Kuwait.